-ARTICLE 101: STARTS, STROKES AND RELAYS
+ARTICLE 101: Starts, Strokes And Relays

-101.1.
-STARTS

-101.1.1-Forward Start
+101.1 Starts

-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
+101.1.1 Forward Start-The forward start may be taken from the starting block, the pool deck, or a push from the wall.
 At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform, the edge of the pool, or on the wall before the command "Take your mark."
 Those starting in the water must have at least one hand in contact with the wall or starting block.

-101.1.2-Backstroke Start
+101.1.2 Backstroke Start

-A Starting commands-At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear.
-At the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall return without undue delay to the starting position.

-B All courses-The swimmers shall line up in the water facing the starting end with both hands placed on the gutter or on the starting grips.
-Standing in or on the gutter or placing the toes over the lip of the gutter or bending the toes over the lip of the gutter before or after the start is prohibited.
-A backstroke starting block may not be used.
+- A Starting commands-At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear.
+At the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall return without undue delay to the starting position. - B All courses-The swimmers shall line up in the water facing the starting end with both hands placed on the gutter or on the starting grips.
+Standing in or on the gutter, placing the toes above the lip of the gutter or bending the toes over the lip of the gutter before or after the start is prohibited.

-101.2.
-BREASTSTROKE
+101.2 Breaststroke

-The forward start shall be used.

-From the beginning of the first arm stroke after the start and after each turn, the body shall be kept on the breast.
-It is not permitted to roll onto the back at any time.
+- 101.2.1 Start-The forward start shall be used. - 101.2.2 Stroke-After the start and after each turn when the swimmer leaves the wall, the shoulders must be at or past the vertical toward the breast.
+The swimmer is not permitted to roll onto the back at any time.
 Throughout the race the stroke cycle must be one arm stroke and one leg kick in that order.

 All movements of the arms shall be simultaneous and in the same horizontal plane without alternating movement.

 The hands shall be pushed forward together from the breast on, under or over the water.
 The elbows shall be under water except for the final stroke before the turn, during the turn and for the final stroke at the finish.
 The hands shall be brought back on or under the surface of the water.
 The hands shall not be brought back beyond the hip line, except during the first stroke after the start and each turn.

 During each complete cycle, some part of the swimmer's head shall break the surface of the water.
 After the start and after each turn, the swimmer may take one arm stroke completely back to the legs.
 The head must break the surface of the water before the hands turn inward at the widest part of the second stroke.

-101.2.3-Kick

-After the start and after each turn, a single downward butterfly (dolphin) kick followed by a breaststroke kick is permitted while wholly submerged, following which, all movements of the legs shall be simultaneous and in the same horizontal plane without alternating movement.
+101.2.3 Kick-After the start and after each turn, a single butterfly (dolphin) kick, which must be followed by a breaststroke kick, is permitted during or at the completion of the first arm pull, following which, all movements of the legs shall be simultaneous and in the same horizontal plane without alternating movement.

 The feet must be turned outwards during the propulsive part of the kick.
 A scissors, flutter or downward butterfly (dolphin) kick is not permitted except as provided herein.
 Breaking the surface of the water with the feet is allowed unless followed by a downward butterfly (dolphin) kick.